Augus1999/bayesian-flow-network-for-chemistry/example/README.md

 $ python run_guacamol.py --datadir={YOUR_GUACAMOL_DATASET_FOLDER} --samplestep=100
 ```

-You can switch to the SELFIES version by using flag `--version=selfies`, but the package `selfies` is required before hand.
+You can switch to the SELFIES version by using flag `--version=selfies`, but the package `selfies` is required.